things to do in niagara on the lake

 From Queen Street, it takes less than five minutes to walk here.

 You’ll see other people enjoying views of the beach, and the gazebo.
-Occasionally (especially on summer weekends) there are weddings in the gazebo, so I’d head there in the morning.
+Occasionally (especially on summer weekends) there are weddings in the gazebo.

 9. See live theatre at the Shaw Festival